 Avoid tight clothing

 Tight clothing can also lead to clogged milk ducts.
-Wear looser bras or nursing tops and avoid tight sport type tops that compress your breasts.
+Wear looser bras or nursing tops.
+If you must wear a tight bra to work out remove it as soon as you’re done.

 Hopefully one of these 7 tips helps you get rid of that clogged duct so you can have a long and happy breastfeeding relationship.
 Be sure to celebrate your own unique and amazing journey.